Marked points on translation surfaces: Introduction

 \bold{Context.} Leli\`evre, Monteil, and Weiss recently showed that the only translation surfaces in which every pair of points are finitely blocked are covers of tori \cite{LMW}; we recover and strengthen this in Corollary~\ref{C:LMW}.
 Generalizing work of Hubert, Schmoll, and Troubetzkoy \cite{HST} in the case of lattice surfaces, they also showed that for any point $p$ on any translation surface, the set of points not illuminated by $p$ is finite.
 For more background on the finite blocking problem and the closely related illumination problem, see \cite{Mont1, Mont2, HST, LMW}.

-In the case of closed $GL(2, \bR)$ orbits, Theorem \ref{T:periodic} is due to Gutkin, Hubert, and Schmidt \cite{GHS} and was established independently by M\"oller using algebro-geometric methods \cite{M2}.
-M\"oller also showed that for non-arithmetic closed orbits in genus 2 the only periodic points are Weierstrass points, using McMullen classification of such closed orbits \cite{McM:spin, Mc4}.
+In the case of closed $GL^+(2, \bR)$ orbits, Theorem \ref{T:periodic} is due to Gutkin, Hubert, and Schmidt \cite{GHS} and was established independently by M\"oller using algebro-geometric methods \cite{M2}.
+M\"oller also showed that for non-arithmetic closed orbits in genus 2 the only periodic points are Weierstrass points.
+Non-arithmetic closed orbits in genus 2 were classified by McMullen \cite{McM:spin, Mc4}.

 The proof of Theorem \ref{T:main} builds upon and was inspired by an argument of Hubert, Schmoll, and Troubetzkoy \cite[Theorem 5]{HST}.

 Lanneau classified connected components of strata of quadratic differentials \cite{Lconn}, see also \cite{CM} for a correction.